RobinVA-UIT/robinva-uit.github.io/_posts/TechnicalBlogs/Win32API/2026-07-22-ArgvQuote.md

 **NOTE**: Argument order in `curl.exe` can vary.
 As long as you do not mess up between the flag and the value of that flag, it still works well.

-Of course, the whole garbage string of `example.com/malware.exe -o <backend_directory>` is not an actual URL, so `curl.exe` will throw a error.
+Of course, the whole garbage string of `example.com/malware.exe -o <backend_directory>` is not an actual URL, so `curl.exe` will throw an error.